 “My focus is always on improvements.
 It’s about safety, cost, service and building a great team.
 So, anyone that we partner with has to be able to believe in those things.
 We’re looking for partners that are creative and think outside the square.
 They come with solutions, ideas, and you know that we share the benefits of a win-win situation, not a one way street.

 Being a consumer goods business, Cerebos have various peak times.
 During the winter, the gravy business becomes the focal point of their supply chain and as it gets closer to Christmas, this changes to sauces, which continues throughout the summer period.
 Mr Koduah said, “We rely on our sales forecast, trends and historical data to figure out where the peaks and troughs are going to be and we plan accordingly to manage the flow through our supply chain.”

 The opportunity was to unlock supply chain efficiencies and deliver solutions that reduce their environmental impact, costs and damages.

-The warehouse site at Seven Hills has a capacity of around 9,000 timber pallets, in addition to other CHEP platforms onsite, including plastic pallets, foldable bins, and a number of CHEPStretch solutions within their operations.
+The warehouse site at Seven Hills has a capacity of around 9,000 timber pallets, in addition to other CHEP pallets onsite, including plastic pallets along with foldable bins, and a number of CHEPStretch solutions within their operations.